microsoft/vscode-dev-containers/containers/javascript-node-lts-mongo/README.md

 ## Summary

-*A basic multi-container dev container definition for building Node.js applications in a  container that rely on a Mongo DB.
-Includes everything you need to get up and running.*
+*Develop applications in Node.js and Mongo DB - includes Node.js, eslint, and yarn in a container linked to a Mongo DB.*

 | Metadata | Value |
 |----------|-------|